lhndo/LH-Stinger/Config/Orca_Slicer/README.md

 * **AUTOPURGE** - uses a line purge feature set by default at the right front corner of the bed.
 Configurable settings available in the mymacros.cfg header.

 * **QUIETMODE** - automatically enables the Qmode macro for quiet printing.
-Best used with the Quiet profile.
+Automatically detects if the "Quiet" profile is used.

 <br>